naomijub/wooridb/README.md

   ),
 )
 ```
-User info are the user password and the user's roles.
+User information consists of the user's password and the user's roles.
 Remember to always put `,` at the end.
-Response of this request will be `(user_id: \"<some-uuid>\",)`, which will contain the user id.
+Response to this request will be `(user_id: \"<some-uuid>\",)`, containing the user's unique ID.

-* [ ] New admins and remove admins is not yet implemented.
+* [ ] Adding and removing admins is not yet implemented.

 ### Getting a session token
-To make a request at WQL endpoints you need a session token, that will expire within 3600 seconds.
-To retrieve a session token you need to PUT at endpoint `/auth/putUserSession` your user credentials as follows (ron format):
+To make a request at WQL endpoints you need a session token that will expire within 3600 seconds.
+To retrieve a session token you need to PUT at endpoint `/auth/putUserSession` your user credentials as follows (in RON format):
 ```ron
 (id: "<user_id>", user_password: "<user_password>",)
 ```